wrijugh/golang-for-students/00-index.md

 # Golang for Students

 Go Programming language for students.
-Learn Golang to keep uptodate
+Learn Golang to keep uptodate with the current software development.

 Work in progress...